DjangoGirls/tutorial/en/python_introduction/README.md

 ## Dictionaries

-> For readers at home: this chapter is covered in [Python Basics: Dictionaries](https://www.youtube.com/watch?v=ZX1CVvZLE6c) video.
+> For readers at home: this part is covered in [Python Basics: Dictionaries](https://www.youtube.com/watch?v=ZX1CVvZLE6c) video.

 A dictionary is similar to a list, but you access values by looking up a key instead of an index.
 A key can be any string or number.
 The syntax to define an empty dictionary is: